 Wellspring Karitas Foundation, supports the community members guiding and empowering them in visioning, planning and executing initiatives in La Estación.
 Most of the residents subsist on informal employment and self-created jobs.
 Few have access to technology.
 Key initiatives include a community dining room especially for the nutrition of their children and students, a community space used for education and gathering, and a kindergarten program.

 The community dining room offers hot breakfasts for students at the nearby kindergarten and supports many families.
 More than seventy-five families benefit, including many older adults, and the nutrition and health of the children is markedly different since the program’s inception.
 Proper nutrition is the first step towards academic achievement!

 211 direct beneficiaries 933 indirect beneficiaries

 The pandemic affected enrollment dramatically, dropping from over 100 students to 86.
-Some parents had to work separated from their children.
+Some parents had to work separately from their children.
 Others returned to hometowns because they could not afford expenses, and still others had no way to access distance-learning.
-Gradually, the students are beginning to return.
+Now, the students are returning and enrollment again has increased.

 girls and boys enrolled

 girls and boys gradued